strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 After a thorough exploration and discussion of writing the LoopBack 4 application in Javascript, this month we summarized our findings and achievements in blog [loopback4-javascript-experience](https://strongloop.com/strongblog/loopback4-javascript-experience/).
 It talks about the LoopBack 4 artifacts that we are able to create in JavaScript and also the limitations.
 A plan of subsequent stories is included in the blog.

-## Documents

-We added the steps to call SOAP services by running `lb4 service`, see the [document for calling other APIs](https://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html).
-There have been several conference and meet-up events happened over the last year, a new section [Presentations] is added in the [resources page](https://v4.loopback.io/resources.html) to display the videos.

-## LoopBack 3

-Now we allow people to define a model property called `type` instead of having `type` as a preserved word.

 ## Other Updates

-TBD
+* LoopBack 3 improvement: Now we allow people to define a model property called `type` instead of having `type` as a preserved word.
+[Link](https://github.com/strongloop/loopback/issues/4131)

+* We added the steps to call SOAP services by running `lb4 service`, see the [document for calling other APIs](https://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html).

+* There have been several conference and meet-up events happened over the last year, so we added a new section "Presentations" in the [resources page](https://v4.loopback.io/resources.html) to display the videos.

+* Add operationId based on the controller and method names.
+[Link](https://github.com/strongloop/loopback-next/pull/2533)

+* Make sure the `basePath` is included in the url of `RestServer`.
+[Link](https://github.com/strongloop/loopback-next/pull/2560)

 ## Community Contributions